Goals of treatment of chronic CHF are to:

 Cardiac transplantation is currently the only established surgical approach, but it is available to fewer than 2500 patients in the US each year.
 Current indications for cardiac transplantation focus on the identification of patients with severe functional impairment, dependence on intravenous inotropic agents, recurrent life-threatening ventricular arrhythmias, or angina that is refractory to all currently available treatments.

-Implantable defibrillators have been shown to decrease mortality in patients with heart failure, both ischemic and nonischemic.
+Implantable cardioverter-defibrillators (ICDs) have been shown to decrease mortality in patients with heart failure, both ischemic and nonischemic.
 The SCD-Heft trial enrolled patients who had left ventricular dysfunction and no prior history of syncope or sustained ventricular tachycardia, and included patients with a prior myocardial infarction and no prior coronary artery disease.
-Use of implantable defibrillators led to a 23% relative mortality risk reduction at 5 years.
+Use of ICDs led to a 23% relative mortality risk reduction at 5 years.

 According to the American College of Cardiology Foundation/American Heart Association guidelines, the recommendations for the use of CRT devices in heart failure are as follows.